UCF/Impact-Theme/readme.markdown

 how CodeKit works.
 The _bootstrap2.scss file fixes this issue.
 If a new version of Bootstrap is used then check whether _boostrap2.scss needs to be modified or removed.

+Bootstrap 2 glyphicons are copied from the bower_components directory and placed in `./static/img/` using a Codekit hooks.
+Make sure that the `Copy Glyphicons To Static` hook is enabled by going to the project -> gear icon -> hooks and checking the box.
+By default Codekit disables all new hooks to make sure the script doesn't do anything malicious.

 Admin-specific CSS is not compiled/minified.

 ##### JavaScript Asset Compiling/Minifying